SichangHe/CS304_group_project/project7/project7_report.md

 BAC009S0002W0131 /home/vcm/project7/aishell/s5/mfcc/raw_mfcc_pitch_train.1.ark:66151
 ```

 To generate a human-readable format of the MFCC and pitch feature vectors associated with the feats.scp file, we use the `copy-feats` command with the `ark,t:-` option.
-This command reads the feature archives specified in the `feats.sc`p file and outputs the features in plain text format.
+This command reads the feature archives specified in the `feats.scp` file and outputs the features in plain text format.

 ```sh
 $ copy-feats scp:data/train/feats.scp ark,t:- | head